 - Repeat prescribing of gabapentinoids must be avoided in high-risk patients unless there are strict processes in place to monitor for over-ordering and dispensing. - Patients may require support and advice about pain management.
-These include the Pain Toolkit and Live Well with Pain. - Self-management support should be actively encouraged and offered as required.
+These include the PAIN TOOLKIT and Live Well with Pain, see appendix 5. - ✓ Self-management support should be actively encouraged/ offered as required.
 All review of medicines should be conducted in a structured and holistic way.